Dental Implant Failure & Salvage – DeLand, FL

 - Teeth grinding.

-If you notice any of these, please contact our office immediately so we can examine the issue.
+If you notice any of these, please contact our dental office immediately so we can examine the issue.

 How Does Dental Implant Salvage Work?

 There’s a silver lining to all of this—it’s that when this issue is caught early on, the problem can likely be treated, and you’ll be able to go on and enjoy your new smile for decades to come.
 Just like with any other restorative treatment, it’s crucial to observe how your mouth and body are reacting to your new prosthetic and dental implants.
-If you do spot anything out-of-the-ordinary, contact our office and our team will examine the underlying cause of the issue.
+If you do spot anything out-of-the-ordinary, contact our dental office and our team will examine the underlying cause of the issue.
 Depending on what it is, the solution could be as simple as altering your oral hygiene routine or surgical intervention may be required.
 Either way, addressing the issue is an absolute must!